So, I just went through the journey we call querying and I thought I’d write about it since I love step-by-step guides.

 Horror: Just like it sounds.
 It’s horror.
 I don’t write this genre a lot, so I defer to other sites on deeper definitions, but some books that are YA horror are Anna Dressed in Blood, The Madman’s Daughter, A Monster Calls

-Magical Realism: This one is harder for me to define because I can see how a book would be Magical Realism one way, and then fantasy another.
-So I like THIS post to explain it.
+Magical Realism: This one is harder for me to define because it is rooted so deeply within Latinx culture.
+It has spread beyond that a bit in the publishing sphere, but I do think it’s important to understand and respect its origins.
+HERE is a good post about it.
 It’s pretty much a contemporary world with a magical element that is treated as a reality of life (I often think of Miyazaki films for this).
-The Weight of Feathers, The Raven Boys (The Raven Cycle, #1), Bone Gap
+The Weight of Feathers, Bone Gap, Wild Beauty

 Historical: This is how it sounds.
 A book that is set in the past.
 Usually doesn’t have fantastical elements, but there have been some good historical with light magic (magical realism books).